The Education Pathway: Things to Know

 The Indiana CORE Assessments for Educator Licensure program includes a test of basic skills (Core Academic Skills Assessment), four developmental (pedagogy) area assessments, and more than fifty content area assessments.

-Core Academic Skills Assessment (CASA).
+Praxis Core.
 All prospective Indiana teachers must demonstrate basic skills competency prior to admission to an Indiana educator preparation program.
-Prospective candidates may either pass the Core Academic Skills Assessment (CASA) or qualify through an alternative assessment route (see Display Basic Skills Competency under section heading Prior to Candidacy…).
-Effective August 31, 2013, the CASA replaced Praxis I as one means for satisfying entrance requirements at Indiana educator preparation programs.
+Prospective Grace College School of Education Candidates may either pass the Praxis Core or qualify through and alternative assessment route (see Display Basic Skills Competency under section heading Prior to Candidacy…).
+Praxis Core will be used as one means for satisfying entrance requirements at Indiana educator preparation programs.

 Indiana Developmental/Pedagogy Exam.
 Under the current licensing rule, REPA, a pedagogy/developmental exam is required for all individuals that are applying for their first initial practitioner instructional license.
 This exam covers the strategies of teaching such as Methodology, Classroom Management, Student Development and Diversity, Learning Processes, Learning Environment, Instructional Planning, Assessments and the Professional Environment as a teacher.
 These are topics that are covered in a teacher preparation program.
 As of February 10, 2014, all applicants for initial instructional licenses must take and pass the pedagogy exam for the developmental level of the license they are seeking.
 Eligibility for licensure includes completing all degree and program coursework, student teaching, required testing, CPR/AED/Heimlich training and suicide prevention training.
 The requirement for implementation of pedagogy exams for the 2013-2014 school year has been in the REPA licensure rules since May 2010.
 See 515 IAC 8-2-1(b)(2) at http://www.in.gov/legislative/iac/T05150/A00080.PDF.